5 Things I Wish I Knew When I Started Flying

 This is a guest post from our friend Dirk Dallas, founder and curator of From Where I Drone.
 Take it away Dirk!

 I’ve been flying drones for a several years now and one of the questions I get from new pilots is, “What are some things you wish you would have known when you first started out?”
 So I thought it would be helpful to compile five things I wish I would have known sooner.

 1) Always scout your locations

 One of my favorite free tools for scouting new locations to fly and shoot at is Google Earth.
-Google Earth allows you to get a good sense about the landscape, obstacles, roads, parking and clear takeoff areas of that location without having to leave your house.
-I also like to use it to virtually explore an area that is unfamiliar to me to see if there are any interesting patterns, subjects or landmarks, like in this example, that I might otherwise miss just being at ground level.
+Google Earth allows you to get a good sense of the landscape, obstacles, roads, parking, and clear takeoff areas of that location without having to leave your house.
+I also like to use it to virtually explore an area that is unfamiliar to me to see if there are any interesting patterns, subjects, or landmarks, like in this example, that I might otherwise miss just being at ground level.

 Google Earth allows you to pan and tilt all around satellite imagery to get an idea of what the best flight path or angle might be for capturing that epic photo or video.
-Another added bonus to using Google Earth is the photo mode that is powered by another great scouting website called Panoramio.
-Photo mode populates a location with photographs that have been geo-tagged so you can see what other photographers have captured in the area.
+Photo mode populates a location with photographs that have been geotagged so you can see what other photographers have captured in the area.

 2) Know the rules and where you can fly

 When I first started flying, figuring out the rules for where I could fly my drone was impossible.
 The Federal Aviation Administration’s (FAA) website had no information which made everything even more confusing.
 Thankfully, things have changed and there are quite a few resources for learning what the drone rules are.